David Leonard Wood: Location of remains, investigation, and arrest

 On October 20, hikers accidentally discovered the remains of Wheatley and Smith, both of whom were buried in shallow graves close to one another and about 1.5 kilometers away from those of Casio and Baker.
 The location where they were found matched the area where Kelling testified that she had been attacked by Wood, making him a suspect in the murders.

 After re-interviewing witnesses to the girls' disappearances, investigators learned that Casio had been seen in the company of Wood shortly before she vanished.
 Charles Lloyd, a witness in the Baker case, told them that Wood knew the victim and often gave her rides on his motorcycle, and on the day of her disappearance, Baker had gotten into a beige pickup truck that closely matched Wood's own vehicle.
-Friends and acquaintances of Smith also testified that she knew Wood, as they had repeatedly suggested that she got out with him.
+Friends and acquaintances of Smith also testified that she knew Wood, as they had repeatedly suggested that she go out with him.
 Based on these facts, Wood was arrested on charges of kidnapping and raping Kelling on October 23, 1987, to which he pleaded not guilty.

 Two weeks later, another shallow grave was discovered not far from where Wheatley and Smith had been found, with the victim being identified as Frausto.

 On March 14, 1988, a couple searching for aluminum cans in the desert stumbled upon the partially buried remains of a woman, located only a few hundred meters away from where the other victims had been found.
 Based on a comparison of X-rays and jaws, the woman was identified as 23-year-old Ivy Susanna Williams, a Colorado native who had moved to El Paso after getting married.
-Williams, who had a criminal record for prostitution and drug possession, was last seen on May 30, but her disappearance was not reported by either family or friends.
+Williams was last seen on May 30, but her disappearance was not reported by either family or friends.
 During interviews with acquaintances, police determined that she had worked as a dancer at a club and was affiliated with members of the biker subculture.
 The coroner's report also found that Williams had been stabbed multiple times, including to the face.
 As she was found in an area that had previously been searched, the El Paso Police Department resumed an operation to locate more potential burial sites, which turned up nothing new.

-On June 16, 1988, Wood was found guilty of kidnapping and raping Kelli, as this violated the conditions of his parole, it was considered an aggravating factor which resulted in a total of 50 years imprisonment.
+On June 16, 1988, Wood was found guilty of kidnapping and raping Kelling, as this violated the conditions of his parole, it was considered an aggravating factor which resulted in a total of 50 years imprisonment.